ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 routed fraudulently to an attacker's systems may be an attractive prospect.
 Deployment of [@RFC4033] is advisable if this is a concern.

-The verification mechanism presented in {#verifying-external-destinations} is currently not mandatory ("MUST") but strongly recommended ("SHOULD").
+The verification mechanism presented in (#verifying-external-destinations) is currently not mandatory ("MUST") but strongly recommended ("SHOULD").
 It is possible that it would be elevated to a "MUST" by later security review.